Ronit-06/AB-Testing-Case-Study/README.md

-**This is a Case Study that I was using in order to delve in the basics of Data Science.**
+**This is a Case Study that I was using to delve into the basics of Data Science.**

 **What I Learned from My First Data Science Case Study?**

 Engaging with my first data science case study was an insightful experience that introduced me to various fundamental concepts and methodologies in statistical analysis and hypothesis testing.
-The study focused on an A/B test for evaluating the impact of a new Call-to-Action (CTA) button on user engagement.
+The study focused on an A/B test to evaluate the impact of a new call-to-action (CTA) button on user engagement.
 Through this process, I gained hands-on experience in working with data, applying statistical tests, and interpreting results.

 **Key Takeaways:**

 Data Exploration and Cleaning:

 I learned how to load, explore, and analyze datasets using Pandas.
-By viewing the first few rows and summarizing the dataset, I ensured that the data was structured correctly for analysis.
+By viewing the first few rows and summarizing the dataset, I ensured the data was structured correctly for analysis.
 Grouping and aggregating data provided valuable insights into the distribution of clicks across different groups.

 Visualization and Data Representation: